Placements (Overview)

 Right Sidebar (Sticky Ads)

-The Right Sidebar works precisely like the Left Sidebar, allowing you to inject an ad on the right side of your main container.
+This placement works exactly like the Left Sidebar, but positions the ad on the right side of your main content container.

 Left Bar Placement